-If you’ve taken your Toyota car for repair, you would probably remember the mechanic asking you which type of replacement component you would prefer to use for your car.
+If you’ve taken your Toyota car for repair, you would probably remember the mechanic asking you which type of replacement component you would prefer to use for your vehicle.
 Would it be a genuine, or an OEM, or an aftermarket part?
 Is there a difference between the types?

-When it comes to your car, you have to be certain about your decisions.
+When it comes to your car, you have to be sure about your decisions.
 Of course, there’s a difference between these terms, and you need to know it to avoid throwing good money for bad.

 What are the different types or categories of replacement parts?

 Replacement parts can be classified as genuine, original equipment manufacturer (OEM), or aftermarket parts.
 Some car owners may resort to using reconditioned or salvaged parts, but we won’t discuss those options here.
 In this article, we will focus on the three categories of unused replacement parts as described below.

 1. Genuine parts – when your car rolls off from Toyota’s production lines, all of the parts that it comes with are called genuine Toyota parts.
 That’s not to mean, however, that every single component inside your car was manufactured by Toyota.
 For instance, the company can commission the production of its fuel injector to a third-party manufacturer, who does the actual production under the specifications and design required by Toyota.